 Can’t I just go to a bank for a loan?
 Don’t they have loan officers or mortgage bankers there?

 Banks certainly make some loans to the public.
 However, banks may be limited to a narrow choice of programs.
 A mortgage banker can choose from a variety of programs to provide the loan package that may be more suited (and more competitive) for the customer.

 How long will it take for my loan to be processed once I apply?

-The answer depends on the lending institution that is being used as well how organized the customer is in getting their documentation organized.
+The answer depends on the lending institution you are using as well how organized you are in getting your documentation organized.
 A loan can usually be completed between 30 and 45 days after applying.
-Starting the process early and getting pre-qualified can save a great deal of time.
+Starting the process early and getting pre-qualified can save you a great deal of time.

 Does it cost more to go to a Mortgage Banker, as opposed to a Bank?

 A Mortgage Banker should be able to obtain a more competitive rate, without adding any “junk fees”.
-It is a good idea to inquire with the Mortgage Banker you are meeting with to make sure you are not paying any extra fees, compared to a typical bank’s fees, such as unnecessary application or processing fees.
+It is a good idea to inquire with the Mortgage Banker you are meeting to make sure you are not paying any extra fees, compared to a typical bank’s fees, such as unnecessary application or processing fees.

 Where can I get more information or get pre-qualified and start the loan process?

 This information is solely advisory and should not be substituted for legal financial or tax advice.
 Any and all financial decisions and actions should be done through the advice and counsel of a qualified attorney, financial advisor, and/or CPA.
 We cannot be held responsible for actions you may take without proper financial, legal or tax advice.